epicserve/dotfiles/README.md

    - Show bluetooth in menu bar
    - Trackpad: tap to click
    - Set screensaver to Aerial
-   - Install the Sublime Style Column Selection in Atom

  10. Transfer signatures in the Preview app.